albertshkhyan/node_lessons_Junior/readme.md

         Potential errors
-            * CONSOLE - Failed to load resource: the server responded with a status of 500 (Internal Server Error) IN PAGE - Error: ENOENT: no such file or directory, open 'D:\uploads\avatar-2020-08-13 21:34:29_901-me1.JPG' error occurd becouse - not express.static
+            * CONSOLE - Failed to load resource: the server responded with a status of 500 (Internal Server Error) IN PAGE - Error: ENOENT: no such file or directory, open 'D:\uploads\avatar-2020-08-13 21:34:29_901-me1.JPG' this happen becouse not match directory of file name For fix this, globas search folder name error occurd becouse - not express.static
  2. File upload
     *